bangbangcon/bangbangcon.github.io/index.md

 !!Con 2021 will be held online, the week of May 15-22, 2021!!

 !!Con is a *pay-what-you-want* conference.
-Stay tuned for information about registration.
+Our registration will open April 24th (first batch) and April 26th (second batch).

 <a name="testimonials" id="testimonials"></a>